ThorStarlord/SAO-Tragedy-Deconstruction/00_Project_Bible/Characters/01_Main_Characters/03_Janus_(The_Antagonist).md

+# Janus – The Antagonist

+## Role
+Overarching antagonist.
+The mastermind behind the events that unravel the protagonists’ lives.

+## Personality
+Manipulative, enigmatic, and highly intelligent.
+Sees people as pieces in a grand design.

+## Narrative Function
+- Drives the main conflict and orchestrates the NTR plot.
+- Represents the externalization of the protagonists’ internal flaws.

+## Key Arcs
+- Manipulates events from the shadows.
+- Ultimate confrontation with the protagonists.

+---

 *   **Name:** Makoto (Real Name) / Janus (Online Alias)
 *   **Alignment:** Neutral.
 His morality is shaped by Kirito's choices, pushing him toward either a twisted form of "support" or overt emotional manipulation.
 *   **Personality:**